Getting a seat on the train

 The Matangi trains have been designed for customers to stand safely with lots of handholds, either on the seats or overhead

 There are some things you can do to make it more likely you can get a seat:

-- Catch the services starting further down the line - for example, if you live in Tawa catch the services that start in Porirua, rather than those that those from Plimmerton
+- Catch the services starting further down the line - for example, if you live in Tawa catch the services that start in Porirua, rather than those that stop at Paremata and Plimmerton first.